 One major issue people seem to have with butter bells is that some users can’t get their butter to stop from sliding out of the bell.
 I didn’t have this problem with any of the bells.
 I packed the butter in all the way, pushing out all the air bubbles.
 I did not get a chance to test them in hotter summer temperatures, though.
 The warmest my kitchen got during testing was 72°F. Some people in warmer climes also say mold can grow in the moist air pockets.
 Salted butter should discourage bacteria growth better than unsalted.
 Butter bell enthusiasts suggest changing the water every other day, and using your butter within a few days when it’s warm out.
 I filled mine with salted butter and in several weeks have had no issues with mold of any kind.

 One of the worst problems to have at a brunch gathering is insufficient seating for your guests.
 That’s where folding chairs come in handy.
-After four hours of research and six months of long-term testing, we suggest going for the Mity Lite Flex One folding chair, a durable, ventilated seat made of steel and flexible polypropylene that molds to the sitter’s shape and can purportedly hold more than 1,000 pounds.
+After hours of research and several months of long-term testing, we suggest going for the Mity Lite Flex One folding chair, a durable, ventilated seat made of steel and flexible polypropylene that molds to the sitter’s shape and can purportedly hold more than 1,000 pounds.
 It is an inch and a half wider than your standard folding chair, can be stored in a closet, and is comfortable enough that your seated guests won’t feel like second-class party attendees.

 We tested the Mity Lite Flex One against the IKEA Terje for comfort, and the winner was crystal clear.
 We were able to sit in the Mity Lite Flex One for hours.
 The Mity Lite’s wide seat and back move slightly with your body, while the tall 9-inch backrest provides plenty of support.
-The Terje’s rigid slatted wood seat is 2 inches narrower than the Mity Lite’s, with no give.
+The Terje’s rigid slatted-wood seat is 2 inches narrower than the Mity Lite’s, with no give.

 If a high-polish finish isn’t very important to you but having a multitasking utensil is, we recommend the Gray Kunz spoon.
 This spoon is an essential tool for chefs and line cooks in fine dining kitchens all over the world, where it’s often used by the pros for saucing, plating, cooking, and tasting.
 Developed by chef Gray Kunz while he led the kitchen at the now closed Lespinasse in New York City, they were standard issue for every cook in that kitchen.
 The Gray Kunz spoon doesn’t have the shine of our top pick, but its brushed finish and ergonomic handle make it a comfortable and attractive spoon.